ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**How volunteer firefighters, agricultural expansion and institutional barriers shape the human cost of the haze crisis**
+**An analysis of commentator persistence, narrative alignment, and the mechanics of disproportionate amplification**
-0052 – Thailand’s Fireline Inequality Architecture
+0053 – Bangkok Post: Institutional Discourse Distortion: A Case Study on Structured Comment Environments